 - changes in weight or eating habits

 - changes in behavior or sleep patterns

-- failure to grow in height as expected
+- a failure to grow in height as expected

-- signs of a skin infection or persistent rash
+- signs of a skin infection or long-lasting rash

-- localized pain, such as an ear infection
+- localized pain, such as from an ear infection

 By now you have probably called your doctor’s office many times with questions and concerns about your child’s health.
 Call the doctor if you think that something is wrong — you know your child best.